lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research.*

+## 2024-01-18

+Published initial version of my class website for [Creating User Interfaces](https://leetusman.com/cui_spring2025/), built with my panblog static site builder.
+I came across the [Reasonable Colors](https://www.reasonable.work/colors/) system for creating accessible color palletes and tried it for the first time to ensure I had met minimum color contrast ratios.

+I tried out the latest v1.2 version of [Lichen-Markdown](https://codeberg.org/ukrudt.net/lichen-markdown) by @abekonge, @soapdog, and @notplants, a fork of the original Lichen by @sensorstation.
+I had previously suggested they build in locally-running php-only support, and tried out this new feature.
+It's a big improvement since you can then just publish static pages afterwards.
+I sent some suggestions on additional beginner-friendly improvements: wysywig buttons for adding the main markdown things (headings, links, code, images), and a suggested fix for adding image titles with spaces in the name.

 ## 2024-01-17

 Added a mini fish script to complement adding simple entries directly to [CAROUSEL](https://partytimehexcellent.itch.io/carousel) (by Rachel Simone Weil) notetaking program without having to launch DOSBOX.